- Australian Open broadcasters

 The kill switch prevents any data leak by terminating the Internet connection on your device in case the VPN malfunctions.
 Meanwhile, BulletShield only gives you access to the Internet if you’re connected to a BulletVPN server.

 The only noticeable difference between this provider and ExpressVPN is in the coverage department.
-BulletVPN has a smaller server network of 114 servers in 42 countries, although the list is continuously expanding.
+BulletVPN has a smaller server network, although the list is continuously expanding.
 Besides, these servers are strategically distributed across the globe, in countries like Australia, the US, the UK, South Africa, India, and Canada.

 For more information, check out the BulletVPN review.